blackwiz4rd/Vodafone-WiFi-AutoLogin/README.md

 Change the fields according to your configuration.
 On unix enviroment you can use:  `nano vodafone.conf`.<br />
 Configuration examples:<br />
 It is required to be connected to a Vodafone-WiFi in order to login to the hotspot, otherwise the execution will be interrupted.<br />
-Use `loop=True` only if you want to check if you are connected to the network each minute from when the program was started.
-If there were any disconnections the script will automatically try to connect with your configuration.<br />
 Use `force=True` only if you are getting a NotConnectedToVodafoneWiFiException and you are sure to be connected to a Vodafone-WiFi network.<br />
 Configuration examples:<br />
 1. `vodafone.config` Example n.1 (Vodafone Italia user):